 What Kind of Clamps Should I Use on My Labia?

-For your first session with wooden clothespins, try clipping a number of pins along each side of the vaginal opening, on the outer labia.
+For your first session, try clipping the pins along each side of the vaginal opening, on the outer labia.
 When you stand up, you should feel a gentle and pleasing tugging sensation.
-The act of running your fingers gently across the clothespins should also be enough to incite arousal.
-To hold the labia open, tie a wide silk scarf around the top of each thigh, pinning the ends of the clothespins to the legs.
+The act of running your fingers gently across the clamps should also be enough to incite arousal.
+To hold the labia open, tie a wide silk scarf around the top of each thigh, pinning the ends of the clamps to the legs.
 (Beyond clothespins, read our sexpert's advice about other Household Items That Make Good Sex Toys.)

 How Do I Use Labia Clamps Safely?